brupps/project_3/README.md

 	- The jupyter notebook file used to create the MongoDB database which houses the json and geojson files used throughout the project

+## Ethical Considerations
+There was no personal information involved with the data in this project.
+The data is part of the public domain and we are able to use freely as long as we do not:
+- Claim it as our own
+- Use it in a way that implies we are affiliated with, or endorsed by, NOAA
+- Modify content and then present as official government material.

+Our project was only exploratory in nature and not intended to influence policy or decision making of any kind.

 ## Acknowledgements
 - <a href="https://github.com/brupps">Barb Rupps</a>
 - <a href="https://github.com/angiecfoust">Angie Foust </a>